prince-noman/php-developers-environment-setup/README.md

 3. Composer ( Download Link: https://getcomposer.org/download/ )
 4. Git ( Download Link: https://git-scm.com/downloads )
 5. Visual Studio Code (Free Code Editor) ( Download Link: https://code.visualstudio.com/download )
+   > Note: As `PHPStorm` is a paid IDE so you can use its 30 Days trial version.
+After that you can use another email address for the next 30 Days.
+By repeating this process you can use `PHPStrom` for free when you are in your learning phase.
 6. PHPStorm (Paid Code Editor) ( Download Link: https://www.jetbrains.com/phpstorm/download )

 ### If you are going to use PHPStorm as your code editor then no need to install any plugin as PHPStorm ships with built-in support for PHP and Laravel.

+> ##### Database Client Softwares:
+>
+> 7. TablePlus (Database Client) ( Download Link: https://tableplus.com/download )
+> 8. HeidiSQL (Database Client) ( Download Link: https://www.heidisql.com/download.php )

 > ### VS Code Extensions: